eiratechrobotics/ros2_canopen/README.md

 sudo ip link set can0 up type can bitrate 800000
 ```

 Workaround: Project must first be run as root user to allow CAN permissions.
-Run as reqular user after this.
+Run as regular user after this.
 ```
 sudo -i